tbembersimeao/redcap-external-modules/README.md

-getModuleDirectoryName() | get the directory name of the current external module getModuleName() | get the name of the current external module delayModuleExecution() | pushes the execution of the module to the end of the queue; helpful to wait for data to be processed by other modules; execution of the module will be restarted from the beginning
+getModuleDirectoryName() | get the directory name of the current external module getModuleName() | get the name of the current external module delayModuleExecution() | pushes the execution of the module to the end of the queue; helpful to wait for data to be processed by other modules; execution of the module will be restarted from the beginning getChoiceLabel($fieldName, $value[, $pid]) | Get the label associated with the specified choice value for a particular field. getChoiceLabels($fieldName[, $pid]) | Returns an array mapping all choice values to labels for the specified field. createDAG($name) | Creates a DAG with the specified name, and returns it's ID. renameDAG($dagId, $name) | Renames the DAG with the given ID to the specified name. setDAG($record, $dagId) | Sets the DAG for the given record ID to given DAG ID. setData($record, $fieldName, $values) | Sets the data for the given record and field name to the specified value or array of values.

 ## How to Create an External Module from the Example